google/fuzzbench/docs/advanced-topics/running_an_experiment.md

 1. Measuring the coverage from these trials.
 1. Generating reports based on these measurements.

+The rest of this document will assume all commands are run from the root of FuzzBench.

 # run_experiment.py

 ## Experiment configuration file